 Do You Need a Pharmacy Error Lawyer?

 If you did not require hospitalization or suffer serious harm, you may be able to work things out with the pharmacy.
 Most large pharmacy chains have claim handlers devoted to paying out small claims for errors that did not lead to serious injury or death.
 However, if you find yourself in a situation where serious injury or death occurred as a result of a pharmacy error, you would be well advised to seek legal representation.

 Rest assured that the pharmacy will be represented by skilled claims handlers or attorneys who are incentivized to pay as little to resolve the claim as possible.
 In the case of a serious or fatal injury, you would be well advised to “level the playing field” by having someone skilled in this area to be your advocate.
 In our experience , victims who represent themselves are at a disadvantage.

 Bringing an attorney into the discussion changes the game.
 The pharmacy knows it won’t be able to low-ball you if you have a lawyer, so you’re far more likely to receive a better number than what they offered you directly.
 An attorney will work up a full damage model on your behalf to ensure that you recover full value for your damages.

-If you suspect you’ve been the victim of a pharmacy error, keep all of the packaging, pill bottles, documentation, and pills.
+If you suspect you’ve been the victim of a pharmacy error, one of the most important things you can do from the beginning is preserving the evidence.
+Keep all of the packaging, pill bottles, documentation, and pills.
 All of this is critical evidence because the pharmacy will want to see photographs of what was dispensed so they can compare it against their records.